 Texas and Johnson's Legacy

 As a president from Texas, Johnson's policies and achievements had a profound impact not only on Texas but on the entire United States.
-He led progressive changes in education, healthcare, and civil rights, making significant contributions to the advancement of American society.
+He led progressive changes in education, health, and civil rights, making significant contributions to the advancement of American society.